Get E-Book

 setMulticastLoopback(false) controls whether the sender can receive its own multicast datagrams on the same host.
 Default behavior can surprise local tests because a process may observe its own announcements.

-Multicast also has a port dimension.
+Multicast also has a port requirement.
 Joining a group controls which group traffic the kernel can deliver.
 Binding controls which local UDP port the socket receives.
 Senders usually target the group address plus the shared protocol port.
 A receiver that joins the right group on the wrong port will stay quiet.

 socket.bind(9999, () => {